 Why isn't Microsoft putting this money to work?

 The current ratio should be at least 1.5 but probably not over 3 or 4.
 Taking Microsoft's current assets and dividing them by the current liabilities, we find the software company has a current ratio of 3.56.
-Unless the business is saving resources to launch new products, build new production facilities, pay down debt, or pay a dividend to shareholders, a current ratio this high usually signals that management is not using cash very efficiently.
+Unless the business is saving resources to launch new products, build new production facilities, pay down debt, or pay a dividend to shareholders, a current ratio this high usually signals that management does not use its cash very efficiently.

-To calculate the quick ratio, we have to take the quick assets and divide them by current liabilities.
-If you've studied Microsoft's current assets, you will notice there is no entry for inventory.
+To calculate the quick ratio, take the quick assets and divide them by current liabilities.
+If you've studied Microsoft's current assets, you will notice it has no entry for inventory.
 You know that Microsoft sells software, meaning its products consist of information; it doesn't need to carry inventory.
 As soon as a customer places an order, the company can load its program onto a CD-ROM or DVD and ship it out the same day.
-Because there is no inventory, there is no risk of spoilage or obsolesce.
+Because the company has no inventory, it also has no risk of spoilage or obsolescence.

 Microsoft's Financial Sheet Excerpts

 |Total current assets||$30,308||$39,637|

 |Total current liabilities||$9,755||$11,132|